Reviews You Can Rely On

 splitboard - the swift provides a lively in turn experience.

-The Never Summer Swift is a distinguished competitor not for its freestyle merit, but it's easy to ride and fun turning character.
+The Never Summer Swift is a distinguished competitor not for its freestyle merit, but for its easy-to-ride and fun turning character.
 This model is softer in terms of flex when compared to the market's offerings.
-This was the primary quality that generated the higher scores in this metric.
+This was the primary factor that contributed to the higher scores in this metric.

 splitboard - buttery and playful turns are often benefits of softer flexing...